moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 ## Support a range of Latencies

-{{I-D.draft-ietf-mops-streaming-opcons}} describes these latency requirements for streaming media:

-- ultra low-latency (less than 1 second)
-- low-latency live (less than 10 seconds)
-- non-low-latency live (10 seconds to a few minutes)
-- on-demand (hours or more)

-Support for a nominal latency in the low to ultra-low latency should be achieved, with consideration for minimum buffer a receiver playing content may need to handle congestion, packet loss, and other degradation in network quality.
+Support for a nominal latency appropriate for the use cases that are in scope should be achieved, with consideration for the minimum buffer that a receiver playing content may need to handle congestion, packet loss, and other degradation in network quality.